Farid Novin: Further studies in Europe and Canada

-His Ph.D. thesis, titled 'A Bayesian Choice Theoretic Approach to the Dynamic Adjustment of Prices: A Study of Price Behavior in Canadian Manufacturing Industries,' was accepted by Queen's University, leading to the awarding of his Ph.D. in 1983.
+His Ph.D. thesis, titled A Bayesian Choice Theoretic Approach to the Dynamic Adjustment of Prices: A Study of Price Behavior in Canadian Manufacturing Industries, was accepted by Queen's University, leading to the awarding of his Ph.D. in 1983.

 Career in Canada

 He was Assistant Professor of Economics at Concordia University Montreal, and adjunct professor of finance at the Sauder School of Business at University of British Columbia.
 He has served in various departments of Bank of Canada as Energy specialist, Economic Projection, and Credit Analyst before taking a leading role in the Regional Office of Bank of Canada in BC and Yukon.

 In this capacity, he directed research and analysis on economic and financial developments in the region.
-He also played a major role in communicating the Bank’s messages to a variety of audiences and promoted an exchange of views on the economy and monetary policy.
+He also played a major role in communicating the Bank's messages to a variety of audiences and promoted an exchange of views on the economy and monetary policy.

-Apart from his academic papers, he is the author of a number of research articles published in the Bank of Canada Review.
-Since launching The Global Review—his analytical blog on global socio-economic developments—Novin has emerged as an analytical voice in the contemporary blogging and online socio-economic journalism landscape ,.
-What began as a pedagogical tool for his students has evolved into a widely followed platform, attracting a diverse readership well beyond the classroom on LinkedIn, X, and other digital forums.
+Apart from his academic papers, he is the author of three research articles published in the Bank of Canada Review.